OpenSlides/openslides-manage-service/README.md

 Manage service and tool for OpenSlides which provides some management commands to setup and control OpenSlides instances.

+The service uses [gRPC](https://grpc.io/) and can be reached directly via the OpenSlides proxy service.

 The (client) tool can be used as follows:

     $ ./openslides